 The region’s coastal towns have grown over the centuries from small, isolated fishing communities into bustling seaside resorts.
 But they have kept the character of communities working on the shore – the crab and fishing boats still putting out to sea, the lifeboats still proudly manned, and now the waters and nature reserves carefully maintained to preserve the area’s reputation as an unspoilt retreat.

 There are a number of fine sandy beaches to visit in West Norfolk too.
-For traditional seaside atmosphere visit the most famous resort in West Norfolk, Hunstanton.
-Renowned for its unique multi-layered cliffs of red and white chalk and carstone, magnificent sunsets, and fine sands, the resort is an ideal place for you and your family to stay whilst exploring further along the West Norfolk coast (though there are many villages along the shoreline that provide a range of high quality accommodation, shops, restaurants and other facilities).
+For traditional seaside atmosphere visit the most famous resort in west Norfolk, Hunstanton.
+Renowned for its unique multi-layered cliffs of red and white chalk and carrstone, magnificent sunsets, and fine sands, the resort is an ideal place for you and your family to stay whilst exploring further along the west Norfolk coast (though there are many villages along the shoreline that provide a range of high quality accommodation, shops, restaurants and other facilities).